LamSlimenstein/blog/_posts/2016-12-20-how-to-host-portfolio-and-blog-using-github-pages-harpjs.md

 *Make sure to comment below your experience, any doubts or for any suggestions.*

 Thanks for making it till here.
 Happy Coding !

+This is the [Medium article](https://medium.com/@magician03/how-to-host-portfolio-and-blog-using-github-pages-harpjs-bb301dd901ac) for this post